merenlab/merenlab.org/data/DOM-molecular-composition/index.md

 ##### KO annotation specificity

 Matching compounds must be strongly associated with KO annotations.
 We evaluated whether there was sufficient evidence to include compounds in the reaction network given the specificity of KO and associated reaction annotations involving the compounds.
 We ignored compounds included in the network via KOs associated with higher EC categories, such as 1.1.1.- and 2.3.-.-, or broad EC categories, such as 1.1.1.1 (alcohol dehydrogenase), that are linked to numerous ModelSEED reactions.
 Likewise, we ignored compounds included in the network via KOs with unconstrained catalytic capabilities, such as K00128 (aldehyde dehydrogenase), which is associated with a variety of reactions not necessarily catalyzed by the particular gene product.
-Many KOs, however, are associated with a single reaction, reducing the uncertainty that participating compounds are actually involved in the organism's metabolism.
+Many KOs, however, are associated with a single reaction, reducing the uncertainty that participating compounds are truly involved in the organism's metabolism.

 ##### Production pathway

 Matching compounds must be produced by reactions in a network, not just consumed.
 Furthermore, reactions are more likely to occur in the organism when they are well-connected to other reactions encoded by the network rather than isolated from other parts of the network, particularly where reaction substrates and products do not arise from and feed into other reactions in the network.
 We checked KEGG pathway maps for reaction connectivity.
-Gene KO annotations are also occasionally wrong, with a lower-ranking KO hit to the gene sequence rather than the top hit representing the true protein product, and co-occurrence of a KO with others in a KEGG pathway bolsters confidence in the KO.
-Additionally, annotation of multiple genes with the same KO bolsters annotation confidence.
+Gene KO annotations are also occasionally wrong, with a lower-ranking KO hit to the gene sequence rather than the top hit representing the true protein product; co-occurrence of a KO with others in a KEGG pathway bolsters confidence in the KO annotation.
+Additionally, the annotation of multiple genes with the same KO bolsters annotation confidence.

 ##### Compound chemistry